KaufHA/kauf-rgbww-bulbs/enabling-effects.md

 ## Direct c++ Development

-If you want to write your effects directly, a couple of points.
+We will re-implement the red alert in c++.

-The core effects are in `components/light/base_light_effects.h` which is part of the ESPHome source tree.
+The core effects are in `components/light/base_light_effects.h` which is originally from the ESPHome source tree.
+This is a good place to get code hints.

+The .h file contains full class definitions with methods to simplify development by not needing to keep a .cpp file and .h file in sync.
+We will follow that paradigm in our code as well for simplicity.
+In other words: if you name our effects file with the .cpp extension, you will need to create a .h file with class/method signatures for compilation to succeed.

+### Use Local Components

-You will need to modify your custom config file to not pull the c++ code every time a build is done.
-This is done by overriding the `external_components` section to reference a local components tree.
-The override is done by adding this to your custom configuration:
+We need to modify the custom config file to not pull the c++ code every time a build is done, and more importantly to use the local components directory.
+This is accomplished by overriding the `external_components` section to reference a local components tree.
+Add the following to your custom configuration:

 ```yaml
 external_components: